 There are several good places to look for information on Bible characters.

 Use a Commentary: The first suggestion would be to find where in Scripture the character is introduced and then look up that passage in a commentary for more information.
 Here are some instructions in find commentaries online in our library:

 - On the library’s main page, find the search box in the middle of the screen.
-To the left of the search box, there is a drop down box that says “All” in it.
-Change “All” to "Books".
-This will bring up an option directly below the search box to choose between "All Books", "Print Books", or "E-Books".
-Select "E-books".
+To the left of the search box, Change All to Books.
+This will bring up an option directly below the search box to choose between All Books, Print Books, or E-Books.
+Select E-books.

-- Type in the name of the Bible book that you are wanting the commentary for in the box and also type in the word “commentary” after the book.
-For instance, your search may be "John commentary."
+- Type in the name of the Bible book that you are wanting the commentary for in the box and also type in the word commentary after the book.
+For instance, your search may be John commentary.
 Click on Go.